CoreumFoundation/coreum/docs/chain/initialization/prepare-initial-binary.md

   *Update the parameters in case different parameters are needed.
 The identity might be registered on that website https://keybase.io/*

+NOTE: cored still requires connection to node even though tx generation should be fully done offline.
+The easiest way is to start znet locally.
   ```bash
   ./cored tx staking create-validator \
     --amount=10000000000000$CORED_DENOM \